app-enhance/ae-di/README.md

 }
 ```

-*TODO:*  Add posibility to override services which already exists in `ServicesCollection'
+*TODO:*  Add possibility to override services which already exists in `ServicesCollection'

 ## Integrations